Laniakea Supercluster: Characteristics

 Although confirmation of the existence of the Laniakea supercluster emerged in 2014, early studies in the 1980s already suggested that several of the then-known superclusters might be connected.
-For example, South African astronomer Tony Fairall stated in 1988 that redshifts suggested that the Virgo and Hydra–Centaurus superclusters may be connected.
+For example, South African astronomer Tony Fairall stated in 1988 that redshifts suggested that the Virgo and Hydra–Centaurus superclusters may be connected, with some studies considering both superclusters as a single structural entity, hence called Virgo–Hydra–Centaurus Supercluster.
 More recent observations using Cosmicflows-4 catalog have shown that a basin of attraction centered on the Ophiuchus Cluster might be associated with Laniakea, forming a "probabilistic Basin of Attraction" ("p-BoA").